Hold-Krykke-BA/MAT-AL/Assignment5/README.md

 | 4 |   null   |      null     |     null    |     null     |      null      |      null      |    null   |

 *Where **4** is END of the session.*

+## Assignment tasks
+• is the action legal according to the present state.
+• is any instance stuck at a non-final (non-accepting) state.
+• give a list of the running instances.